A Reflection on the Land Commons

 The June 2022 eviction of Masai community members from 1,500 square kilometres of land that was contested in Loliondo, Tanzania, drew widespread media attention and sparked conversations on customary land tenure security across East Africa.

-Reports opens in a new windowshow that at least 69.1%opens PDF file of the total land area in Kenya is said to be community land and facing similar threats.
+Reports show that at least 69.1% of the total land area in Kenya is said to be community land and facing similar threats.
 Though the land administration policies differ like in Tanzania where land is government-owned, the impact on community rights is minimal since investors and state interests almost always supersede the interests of indigenous community landowners.
 These are examples of some of the challenges associated with customary land rights.
 It is also a signal that over 250 million East African Community (EAC) dwellers sit on a timebomb by settling on the land they call their ancestral land.

 Capitalism and common land property systems